 Desire to return to activity quickly with minimal recovery time

 Natural and safe

-The whole process from bone marrow aspiration to treatment of the problematic area takes 1-1.5 hours.
+The whole process from bone marrow aspiration to treatment of the problematic area takes 1.5-2 hours depending treated area.